kubernetes/test-infra/testgrid/build_test_update.md

 TestGrid.

 [`config.proto`] is generated primarily with [Configurator](cmd/configurator).
-Updates to [`config.yaml`] are automatically Configurated when a change is merged.
+Updates to the [testgrid.k8s.io config] are automatically Configurated when a change is merged.

 You can convert a yaml file to the config proto with: